Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 5. Taste traditional Portuguese cuisine

-Our tips usually involve some walking or hiking, and here in Portugal, you’ll need those to avoid piling on the pounds…. because the food here is delicious.
-Seafood is fresh (apart from Mondays apparently as the fishermen take Sundays off), and every town seems to have its traditional pastries.
+Speaking of food… Our tips usually involve some walking or hiking.
+And here in Portugal, you’ll need those to avoid piling on the pounds, because the food is so delicious.
+Seafood is fresh (apart from Mondays apparently, as the fishermen take Sundays off), and every town seems to have its traditional pastries.

 Lisbon fresh seafood dish